iketan312/QlockTwo/README.md

 In this repository you find the software, firmware and hardware design for the "WlockOne", an open-source remake of the QLOCKTWO by BIEGERT & FUNK.

-It is built by five I2IT under-grads computer science students.

 Software
 --------
 The QlockToo Software Suite is written in PySide.